 - Charity – Dr. Skoulas also donates her time and skill overseas to give free dental treatment to people who need it most.

-One of the most common treatments that we provide at Dr. Skoulas’ practice are dental fillings.
+One of the most common treatments that we provide at our practice are dental fillings.
 San Francisco and Embarcadero patients that are suffering from pain and need new fillings or whose dental fillings need replacement should call our offices today.

-Schedule an appointment with Skoulas DDS to find out if you need dental fillings.
+Schedule an appointment with Dr. Skoulas to find out if you need dental fillings.
 San Francisco and Embarcadero patients: contact us online or by phone.